-Read the book that shows you how to build trust, engage buyers and become the ONE seller that buyers actually WANT to talk to.
-This bestseller was recently named one of "The 20 Most Highly-Reviewed Sales Books of All Time" by HubSpot!
+Read the book that shows you how to build trust, engage buyers, and become the ONE seller that buyers actually WANT to talk to.
+This bestseller was recently named on of "The 20 Most Highly-Reviewed Sales Books of All Time" by HubSpot!

 Learn more about The Stop Selling & Start Leading® movement and our groundbreaking B2B buyer research.

 The award-winning CONNECT2Sell Blog is for professional sellers who believe, as we do, that Every Sale Starts with a Connection.
 Our 2017 emphasis will be on reporting buyer-side research and how sellers can connect with buyers and sell more effectively by adopting the behaviors of leaders.
 The Stop Selling & Start Leading® movement is all about the future state of sales and your success as a Sales Professional.